 Encourage neighbors to:

-Name a trusted individual (not a board member) as their proxy if needed, or
+Name a trusted individual (not a generic board member) as your Limited Proxy if needed

-Add voting instructions or limits to the proxy.
+Add voting instructions or limits to the proxy if unclear, and keep a copy for yourself

 Disclose who holds the proxies, and